Mhysa: On the Iron Islands

 At Pyke, Balon receives a letter from Ramsay demanding the Ironborn's withdrawal from the North, along with a box containing Theon's genitals.
 Balon refuses to negotiate but Yara takes 50 Ironborn to rescue him.

 At the Wall

 In the Nightfort, Sam's and Bran's parties meet and Sam realizes that Bran is Jon's brother.
 Sam warns them and gives them dragonglass weapons and guides them to the passage north.
 At Castle Black, Sam and Gilly meet Aemon, who sends 44 ravens with messages warning the south of the northern threat.

 Outside Yunkai

-The freed slave population are presented to Daenerys, who explain to them that freedom is their birthright and that they must defend and fight to maintain it.
+The freed slave population are presented to Daenerys, who explains to them that freedom is their birthright and that they must defend and fight to maintain it.
 Impromptu, the former slaves hail and adore her as their mhysa, which Missandei explains is Old Ghiscari for "mother".
 She is elevated into the sky as her dragons roam freely.